Yussufkadir/Job-Recommender/README.md

 Master thesis project workspace
-- Finished with NER and labelling is well.
+- Finished with NER and labelling is good (not perfect).
 - Implemented Skeleton of the frontend.
 - Implemented login part of the backend.
 - Implementing knowledge graph
+- trained a prediction model for the title recommendation based on skills.